How to Protect Against Ransomware

 - Consultations: Devote time to consulting with your clients specifically on the topic of ransomware.
 This is not usually a discussion that you’d otherwise have in the context of providing managed services, so providing a consultation is an opportunity for you to explain to them the risks that ransomware poses to their particular business, and how you can help protect against them.

 - Create educational content: Consider creating materials about ransomware that you can distribute by email or publish on a relevant blog to help educate your clients.
-Here are some free templates that you can use to get started.

 - Emphasize constant updates: You want your clients to understand that they can never be up-to-date enough.
 All systems, whether you or they maintain them, should be updated continuously.